Click on a link to be taken to the entry

 personally identifiable information from a student’s education records

-adjudicate, or advise students involved in an alleged violation of the
+to investigate, adjudicate, or advise students involved in an alleged

 - A person, company, or agency with whom the University has contracted